Talent Development for Large Groups on a Small Budget

 “The growth and development of people is the highest calling of leadership”

 Most organizations understand the importance of talent development.
-And yet, more often than not, leaders struggle to take time to invest in their employees.
+And yet, more often than not, leaders struggle to find the time to invest in their employees.
 Budgets are another barrier.
-Very few companies are willing (or able) to set aside the financial resources required to build a robust talent development process from scratch.
-Most also don’t have staff who would be equipped and available to do so.
+Very few organizations are willing or able to commit the financial resources required to build a robust talent development process.
+Additionally, most don’t have staff who would be equipped and available to do so.
 What’s the solution?
 How can organizations make talent development a priority without sacrificing too much of their budget or human resources to do so?

 SIGMA can help.
-In this guide we will walk you through how you can develop large groups on a small budget.
+In this guide we will explain how you can develop large groups on a small budget.
 The key lies in using a robust leadership assessment and guiding your team through a standardized talent development process.
-We will show you how you can do both using SIGMA’s Leadership Skills Profile – Revised (LSP-R).
+We will show you how you can do both using SIGMA’s Leadership Skills Profile – Revised® (LSP-R).

 The Benefit of Assessments for Talent Development

-If you are developing large groups on a small budget, talent assessments are your friend.
+If you are developing large groups on a small budget, talent assessments can be highly effective.
 The primary benefit of assessments is that they provide structure and standardization to the talent development process.
 Countless studies have demonstrated the particular benefit this can have for talent development.
-The Society for Human Resource Management (SHRM) found that careful talent assessment results in significant productivity increases, cost savings and decreased attrition.[i]
-Online assessments in particular, have become an industry standard, because they reduce costs and decrease the time needed for companies to identify, select, and develop talent.[ii]
-Another key benefit of using talent assessments is that it adds objectivity to the process.
-This helps reduce the impact of personal bias, thereby improving the equity, inclusivity, and diversity of their workplace.
-Finally, since assessments use a standard format, they can easily be scaled across departments or teams.
-All this makes assessments particularly helpful for leaders who are trying to develop large groups on a small budget.
+The Society for Human Resource Management (SHRM) found that careful talent assessment results in significant productivity increases, cost savings, and decreased attrition.1 The use of online assessments has become increasingly common because they both reduce costs and decrease the time needed for organizations to identify, select, and develop talent.2 Another key benefit of using talent assessments is that they add objectivity to the process.
+Increased objectivity reduces the impact of personal bias, thereby improving the equity, inclusivity, and diversity of the workplace.
+Finally, the standardized format of assessments allows for easy scalability across departments or teams.
+This scalability makes them especially valuable for leaders aiming to develop large groups with limited budgets.

 LSP-R for Talent Development

-If reading this has piqued your interest, we’ve got a talent assessment for you.
-SIGMA’s LSP-R (Leadership Skills Profile – Revised) is a personality-based assessment that uses employees’ natural tendencies to make inferences about their leadership behaviors.
+If the idea of developing large groups on a small budget has piqued your interest, we have the perfect talent assessment for you.
+SIGMA’s LSP-R (Leadership Skills Profile – Revised®) is a personality-based assessment that uses employees’ natural tendencies to make inferences about their leadership behaviors.
 Results from this assessment can help employees identify strengths, as well as areas where they have opportunities to grow.

-Using assessments certainly benefits the talent development process, there are also direct benefits that SIGMA has observed time and time again for both employees and their organizations:
+Although using assessments benefits the talent development process, there are also direct benefits that assessments provide employees and their organizations:

 Benefits for Employees